jasongrimes/grimesit-mm/_pages/services.md

 PHP 5 has long been officially dead ("end of life"), and is well known to be at least *twice as slow* as newer versions.
 Sites don't stay on PHP 5 because they like it.
-Upgrading a core technology like PHP, MySQL, or Linux, which has been running a real business for a long time, can be extremely challenging without causing major disruptions.
+Upgrading a core technology like PHP, MySQL, or Linux that has been powering a real business for a long time can be challenging and disruptive.

 But it can be done.
 It takes a well-thought-out migration plan, practical testing and monitoring, mentorship and training, and some patience.